 Do I have to participate in orientation in order to register for classes?
 Even if I am a transfer student?

 Yes.
-You must participate in an RRO Advising & Registration session and meet with your advisor during your assigned appointment time in order to register for classes.
-You may have received pre-advising during the admissions process; however, you will only receive your registration time ticket and be cleared to register by participating in an Advising & Registration session.
+You must complete your Online Modules and participate in an in-person RRO session.
+You may have received pre-advising during the admissions process; however, you will only receive your registration time ticket and be cleared to register by completing your Online Modules AND participating in an RRO session.

 I participated in a Transfer Visit Day/Connect Tech/University Day/Raider Roadshow and I have had a tour of campus.
 Why do I have to participate in orientation?

 Events through the Office of Undergraduate Admissions are designed to help students and guests become better acquainted with Texas Tech.
-In order to meet with an advisor and register for classes, students must complete the Online Modules and participate in Red Raider Orientation Advising & Registration session.
-You may also choose to participate in the in-person Raiderland Experience if you wish.
+In order to meet with an advisor and register for classes, students must complete the Online Modules and participate in Red Raider Orientation.

 I am a distance learning student.
 Do I have to register for RRO?